USAFA, AOG to recognize 3 distinguished grads April 6 at Founder’s Day Dinner

 U.S. Air Force Academy Association of Graduates

-John Fox of Denver; T. Allan McArtor of Great Falls, Va.; and retired Gen. Steve Lorenz of Monument, will join 34 prior honorees who made significant contributions to the U.S.
+John Fox of Denver; T. Allan McArtor of Great Falls, Va.; and retired Gen. Steve Lorenz of Monument, will join the 34 prior honorees selected by Academy and USAFA officials for their significant contributions to the U.S.

 After serving as an Air Force pilot and instructor, Fox moved into the oil, natural gas and energy business.
 He founded Western Gas Resources, Inc. and was the company’s executive vice president and chief operating officer for 15 years.
 Fox co-founded MarkWest Energy Partners was its president, CEO and chairman of the board from 1987-2009.